- UC Santa Cruz

 Zones of Conflict, Pratt Manhattan Gallery, New York, November 2008-February 2009.

-Demos teaches in the areas of his research: contemporary art, activism and visual culture, in relation to postcolonial and corporate globalization and social-justice oriented political ecology.
+Professor Demos teaches numerous classes in the areas of his research: contemporary art, activism and visual culture, in relation to postcolonial and corporate globalization and social-justice oriented political ecology.

 T.J.
 Demos has been the recipient of numerous distinguished fellowships and prestigious awards, including: the College Art Association’s Frank Jewett Mather Award for Art Criticism (2014); a UC Santa Cruz Arts Research Institute grant (2016-17); multiple awards from the Centre for Study of Contemporary Art, which he helped co-found at University College London (2012-15); a Fondation Fernand Willame (Belgium) Research Fellowship (2010-11); a Flemish Academic Centre for Science and the Arts (VLAC) Fellowship through the Royal Academies, Brussels (2009-10); a University College London Futures Grant (2009); a British Art and Humanities Research Council (AHRC) Research Workshop Grant (2008-09); and a Creative Capital / Andy Warhol Foundation Arts Writing Grant (2007-08).